- [email protected]

 - I am fluent in Bash and Zsh

-- I use Vim as my primary editor, fallback on IntelliJ and Atom if Vim doesn't suit
+- I use Vim as my primary editor, fallback on VSCode if Vim doesn't suit

 As Lead Maintainer, I built and released an open source library that makes building the "One question per page" style services easier.